 The Bookshop on the Corner #1

-This book was the first book that I read by Jenny Colgan and is different from her others.
+This contemporary fiction book was the first book that I read by Jenny Colgan and is different from her others.
 It is not centered around food but rather, books.

-When Nina, a librarian, finds herself without a job, she decides to embark on a journey with a mobile bookshop.
-There is nothing not to love in this sweet contemporary fiction.
+When Nina, a librarian, finds herself without a job, she decides to embark on a journey with a mobile bookshop in Scotland.
+There is nothing not to love in this sweet book.
+And if you love Jenny Colgan as much as we do, you can check out our post: The Best Jenny Colgan Books Ranked.
+We had to include this in novels about Scotland because we love it that much.

-I wasn’t sure how I felt about this book initially.
+I wasn’t sure how I felt about this contemporary fiction book initially.
 Eleanor bugged me in a way that I could not identify.
-She is not supposed to be likable initially which is why I persevered and I ended up liking the book.
+She is not supposed to be likable initially which is why I persevered and I ended up loving the book and Eleanor.

-This is an adorable read about a woman who goes to Scotland to find her man.
-The criteria- he has to look and be like Jamie.
+This is an adorable contemporary fiction read about a woman who goes to Scotland to find her man.
+The criteria- he has to look and be like Jamie Fraser.

 That shouldn’t be too hard, should it?
-Isn’t every man tall, handsome and completely perfect?
+Isn’t every man tall, handsome, and completely perfect?
 Instead of finding her Jamie…she ends up finding her inner Claire instead.
-Totally cheesy but very fun for any Outlander fan.
+Totally cheesy but very fun for our list of books like Outlander and an adorable pick from books set in Scotland.

 Contemporary Fiction Christmas Books